mcwalrus/go-sentinel/README.md

 Please report any issues or feature requests to the [GitHub repository](https://github.com/mcwalrus/go-sentinel).

 I am particularly keen to hear feedback around how to appropriately present the library alongside issues.

+Please reach out to me directly for issues which require urgent fixes.

 ## About